ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 Optimizable parameters
 ----------------------
 In the pre-generated scenario used in this tutorial, we use a rigid body kinematic.
-For this kinematic type there are alltogether 28 optimizable parameters.
+For this kinematic type there are altogether 28 optimizable parameters.
 You can select all of them with the following code:

 .. code-block::